 Upgrade to the cloud is a big step forward for BI applications

 The cloud is a huge step forwards in terms of scalability and ease of use.
-There are also clear advantages for unlocking data, but many organizations are still getting used to it.
+There are also clear advantages for unlocking data, but many organisations are still getting used to it.
 You need to look at the way data and applications are connected with a different view.
 Data experts think in ‘tables’, for example, Dynamics 365 consultants talk about ‘entities’.
 A lot of tables can hang under one entity and this changes how people look at unlocking data.
 It is precisely when you involve data and analytics expertise in the implementation that you get more out of your cloud solution.

 The cloud provides you with enormous flexibility in future developments.
 The strength lies in the fact that you can now set reports up very quickly.
-This gives you important insight into the value and the impact on the organization.
+This gives you important insight into the value and the impact on the organisation.

 Want to know more about an upgrade to Dynamics 365?